titumozammel/5r-cascade-framework/README.md

 | **Operational Silence** | A stable state of minimal recurring unplanned work |
 | **Execution Excellence** | The outcome of sustained operational silence |

-Each stage reduces operational noise and increases system predictability.
+Each stage reduces operational noise and improves system predictability.

 ---

 # The Core Philosophy

-## Most organizations optimize for faster response.
+Most organizations optimize for faster response.

 The 5R Cascade asks a different question: